Ultraman (DC Comics): Pre-Crisis

-Ultraman exists in the universe of Earth-3.
+Ultraman exists in the universe of Earth-Three.
 Unlike Superman, Ultraman is empowered by green kryptonite, developing a new superpower with each new exposure.
 In one such encounter, Ultraman gains the ability to see through dimensional barriers, making the Crime Syndicate aware of the multiverse.
 This allows the Syndicate to attack the Justice League and Justice Society of Earth-1.
 Ultraman differs from Superman in that his version of the planet Krypton has not exploded.

-Ultraman allies with Lex Luthor of Earth-One and Alexei Luthor of Earth-Two in an unsuccessful attempt to eliminate their respective Supermen.
-Later, Ultraman and the Crime Syndicate ally with Per Degaton, who uses them in his attempt to conquer Earth-Two by stealing nuclear missiles.
+In the early 1980s, Ultraman teamed up with Lex Luthor of Earth-One, and Alexei Luthor of Earth-Two, in an unsuccessful attempt to eliminate the Supermen of both Earth-One and Earth-Two.
+Later, Ultraman joined the rest of the Crime Syndicate in a team-up with a time-traveling villain named Per Degaton, who had found their prison and released them.
+Degaton used them in his attempt to conquer Earth-Two, by stealing nuclear missiles from the Cuban Missile Crisis of Earth Prime, though they planned to betray him.
+This proved unsuccessful, as well, and he hurled them into the future of Earth-1, having made sure this would happen if they touched him, and the events were wiped from the timeline afterwards.
+The original Ultraman is killed in the 1985 series Crisis on Infinite Earths when the Anti-Monitor destroys Earth-Three.
+Ultraman and the original Crime Syndicate return in the Convergence storyline.

-Saturn Queen rescues Ultraman from the Anti-Monitor's destruction of Earth-3 and brainwashes him to serve her.
-Following this, he learns of his status as a fictional character.

 Early Modern Age

 Ultraman is from Qward (the antimatter counterpart of Oa) and more powerful than his counterpart Superman.
-He has enlarged eyes like the Weaponers of Qward.
-He and the Crime Syndicate (not 'of America') act as Claire Montgomery's second Conglomerate team.